The Kraft Heinz Company (KHC) Shares Up Despite Recent Market Volatility

-The Kraft Heinz Company (NASDAQ: KHC)’s stock price has increased by 0.44 compared to its previous closing price of 38.67.
-However, the company has seen a gain of 3.79% in its stock price over the last five trading days.
+The Kraft Heinz Company (NASDAQ: KHC)’s stock price has increased by 0.47 compared to its previous closing price of 38.67.
+Nevertheless, the company has seen a gain of 0.65% in its stock price over the last five trading days.
 MarketWatch.com reported on 03/04/23 that Heinz is giving the ‘ketchup boat guy’ a new ship after he survived on the sauce for 24 days lost at sea

 Is It Worth Investing in The Kraft Heinz Company (NASDAQ: KHC) Right Now?

-The price-to-earnings ratio for The Kraft Heinz Company (NASDAQ: KHC) is above average at 20.29x.
-The 36-month beta value for KHC is also noteworthy at 0.70.
-There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 13 rating it as “hold,” and 1 rating it as “sell.”
+The price-to-earnings ratio for The Kraft Heinz Company (NASDAQ: KHC) is above average at 20.30x, while the 36-month beta value is 0.69.Analysts have differing opinions on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 13 as “hold,” and 1 as “sell.”

 Sponsored

-The average price estimated by analysts for KHC is $43.88, which is $3.83 above than the current price.
-The public float for KHC is 781.63M, and at present, short sellers hold a 2.00% of that float.
-The average trading volume of KHC on March 31, 2023 was 6.76M shares.
+The average price point forecasted by analysts for The Kraft Heinz Company (KHC) is $43.88, which is $3.82 above the current market price.
+The public float for KHC is 781.63M, and currently, short sellers hold a 2.00% ratio of that floaft.
+The average trading volume of KHC on April 04, 2023 was 6.76M shares.

 KHC’s Market Performance

-KHC stock saw an increase of 3.79% in the past week, with a monthly gain of 1.15% and a quarterly increase of -3.96%.
-The volatility ratio for the week is 1.37%, and the volatility levels for the last 30 days are 1.55% for The Kraft Heinz Company (KHC).
-The simple moving average for the last 20 days is 1.63% for KHC stock, with a simple moving average of 1.82% for the last 200 days.
+KHC stock saw a decrease of 0.65% in the past week, with a monthly decline of -0.49% and a quarterly a decrease of -4.57%.
+The volatility ratio for the week is 1.31%, and the volatility levels for the last 30 days are 1.50% for The Kraft Heinz Company (KHC).
+The simple moving average for the last 20 days is 1.68% for KHC stock, with a simple moving average of 1.77% for the last 200 days.

 Analysts’ Opinion of KHC